-A “steam explosion” occurs when a geyser erupts as a result of heated groundwater exploding into much greater steam.
+A “steam explosion” occurs when a geyser erupts due to heated groundwater exploding into much greater steam.
 When groundwater is trapped deep and heated, it will be forced to the surface by the pressure of boiling water.

 Are geysers volcanoes?

 Water and steam, rather than rock and ash, are produced by geysers.
 Volcanoes erupt more frequently but have a larger physical presence.
-Despite the fact that the processes are different, the results may be comparable.
+Even though the processes are different, the results may be comparable.